 - 1. Enter the appropriate MAC Address into the MAC Address field.
 The format of the MAC Address is XX-XX-XX-XX-XX (X is any hexadecimal digit).
-For example: 00-0A-EB-B0-00-0B. - 2.
-Give a simple description for the wireless station in the Description field.
+For example: 00-0A-EB-00-07-8A. - 2.
+Enter a simple description of the wireless station in the Description field.
 For example: Wireless station A. - 3.
-Select Enabled or Disabled for this entry on the Status drop-down list. - 4.
-Click the Save button to save this entry.
+Status Select Enabled or Disabled for this entry on the Status drop-down list.

+4. Click the Save button to save this entry.

-1. Click the Modify in the entry you want to modify.
+- 1. Click the Modify in the entry you want to modify.
 If you want to delete the entry, click the Delete.

-- 2. Modify the information. - 3.
-Click the Save button.
+- 2. Modify the information.

+- Click the Save button.

-Click the Enable All button to make all entries enabled
+Click the Enable All button to make all entries enabled.